Doodlebug disaster

 The Doodlebug disaster was a railway accident that occurred on July 31, 1940, in Cuyahoga Falls, Ohio, in the United States.
 A Pennsylvania Railroad, gasoline-powered "doodlebug" passenger rail car collided head-on with a freight train; the impact and resulting fire caused the deaths of all but three of the 46 onboard.

 Trains

-The "doodlebug" concerned, No. 4648, a PRR class GEW275, was a self-propelled, gas-electric rail car that used gasoline to power its traction motors; it was one of 6 built in 1928 by Pullman/Electro-Motive.
+The "doodlebug" concerned, No. 4648, a PRR class GEW275, was a self-propelled, gas-electric rail car that used gasoline to generate electricity to power its traction motors; it was one of 6 built in 1928 by Pullman/Electro-Motive.
 It had departed Hudson at 5:49 pm on its usual 13 mi run south to Akron on a warm summer evening with 46 people aboard.
 At the same time, a freight train composed of two Pennsylvania Railroad I1SA 2-10-0 locomotives and 73 freight cars was traveling from Columbus to Cleveland departed Arlington in Akron heading north.